 - Loss of skin elasticity

-For more specific details on dogs suffering from diarrhea, see our article on how to diagnose and treat dog diarrhea.
+For more specific details on dogs suffering from diarrhea, see our article on diagnosing and treating dog diarrhea.

 - Undigested food